Intent

 Enhancements

 Enhancements are additional experiences and resources that supplement continuous provision and may include interactive displays, outings and visitors to the nursery.
 Enhancement of provision can also be the result of the adult’s observations of your child needs and interests during child-initiated play.
 Resources can be added to the provision while the children are involved in play or planned for later on.
 Resources used to support small group time activities can also be added to enhance provision.
-Conversations with parents and families about your child at their home can also lead to enlivening the provision and make it meaningful for the child.Curriculum
+Conversations with parents and families about your child at their home can also lead to enlivening the provision and make it meaningful for the child.Interactive displays

 A well-planned interactive display will engage children, stimulate their curiosity and spark their enthusiasm to learn more.